JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 The plant

-Centella asiatica is part of the Apiaceae or Umbelliferae family (the same one of cumin, anise, coriander and dill).
-It is a herbaceous, perennial plant, it’s slightly aromatic and climbing and reaches 15 cm in height.
-It has small, pretty round leaves and white, pink or purple flowers.
-It prefers to grow in shady, swampy, humid places.
-It is possible to find it in India, Pakistan, Madagascar, Equatorial Africa and Central America, places where it has been used for its wondrous properties for millennia.
+Centella Asiatica is a member of the Apiaceae or Umbelliferae family (the same as cumin, anise, coriander and dill).
+It is a perennial, slightly aromatic, climbing herbaceous plant that reaches 15 cm in height.
+It has small, attractive round leaves and white, pink or purple flowers.
+It prefers shady, swampy, moist places.
+It can be collected in India, Pakistan, Madagascar, Equatorial Africa and Central America, places where it has been used for millennia for its portentous properties.

 What are the properties and benefits of centella asiatica?

-Among its benefits, we have to mention its ability to boost collagen’s production and the formation of new skin thanks to the presence of triterpenoid saponins: these molecules have made it popular in the treatment of skin disorders such as wounds, scratches, burns, psoriasis and eczema.
-For the same reason it is now used in cosmetics for the treatment of stretch marks, skin aging and cellulite.
+Among the benefits of centella asiatica, first and foremost, its ability to increase collagen production and the formation of new skin due to the presence of triterpene saponins have made it a leading player in the treatment of skin disorders such as wounds, scratches, burns, psoriasis and eczema.
+For the same reason it is now used in cosmetics to treat stretch marks, skin aging and cellulite.

-In addition to that, more and more studies confirm its antioxidant, anti-inflammatory, anxiolytic, neuroprotective and its power to improve memory, learning and cognitive activity in general.
+Not only that, more and more studies are confirming its antioxidant, anti-inflammatory, anxiolytic, neuroprotective properties and improvement of memory, learning and general cognitive activities.

 How to use centella asiatica?

-In some countries like Sri Lanka, Malaysia and Indonesia, centella in its pure form is suggested for its nutritional properties as a leafy vegetable or a beverage; it is in fact rich in carotenoids and group B and C vitamins.
+In some countries such as Sri Lanka, Malaysia, and Indonesia, Tiger Grass is also offered purely for its nutritional properties as a leafy vegetable or drink; in fact, it is rich in carotenoids and vitamins C and B vitamins.

-Il nostro Remedium n.3 – Focus con: verbena, centella asiatica, ginkgo biloba, matè, menta, melissa moldavica, basilico, rodiola rosa, rosmarino
+Our Remedium No. 3 – Focus with: verbena, centella asiatica, ginkgo biloba, maté, mint, melissa moldavica, basil, rhodiola rose, rosemary

-According to a Chinese legend, one day a farmer came across a wounded tiger rolling in a centella meadow.
-Intrigued, he tore off a handful of leaves and from there he could immediately understand their healing and soothing power, hence the popular name Tiger Herb
+According to a Chinese legend, one day a farmer came across a wounded tiger rolling in a meadow of centella.
+Intrigued, he plucked a handful of leaves and from there could immediately understand its healing and soothing power, hence the popular name Tiger Grass.

-In Hindi, the name of this plant is Brahmi, meaning “bearer of Brahman’s wisdom”, a name that emphasizes the neuroprotective and learning-facilitating properties of Centella asiatica.
+In Hindi, the name of this plant is Brahmi, meaning “bearer of the wisdom of Brahman,” a name that emphasizes Centella Asiatica’s neuroprotective and learning-facilitating properties.

-In Sri Lanka, Centella asiatica is often given to children with nutritional deficiencies in the form of porridge, the famous Kola Kenda, a tasty mix of rice and vegetables.
+In Sri Lanka, Centella Asiatica is often taken by children with nutritional deficiencies in the form of porridge, Kola Kenda, a tasty mix of rice and vegetables.

 • Prakash, Ved, N. I. S. H. I. T. A. Jaiswal, and Mrinal Srivastava.
 “A review on medicinal properties of Centella asiatica.”
 Asian J Pharm Clin Res 10.10 (2017): 69.